jundalisay/spblist/content/en/research/einstein/relativity/section-22.md

 ![Einstein Con-man](/icons/einbla.png)

-> *Superphysics Note: After 100 years, no general law of gravitation has been derived from GR because his gravitation was a sophistry in the first place.
+{{< n n="After 100 years, no general law of gravitation has been derived from GR because his gravitation was a sophistry in the first place." >}}

 <!-- This hope has been realised in the most beautiful manner.  -->